polarismesh/polaris/README.md

 install.bat
 ```

-Please run the command to verify the installation.
+Run the command to verify the installation.

 ```
 curl http://127.0.0.1:8090